Native American Dollars | Native American Dollar Reverse Designs

 • Navajo Code Talkers

 Until the end of the Presidential Dollar Program, the reverse designs of Native American Dollars will be issued in chronological order of the figures and events featured, to the extent possible.
-The US Mint will create a timeline of events until at least 2016 to be used for the creation of coin designs.
+The US Mint will create a time line of events until at least 2016 to be used for the creation of coin designs.

-During the design evaluation process, The United States Mint will consult with the Senate Committee on Indian Affairs, House of Representatives Congressional Native American Caucus, Commission of Fine Arts, National Congress of American Indians, and Citizens Coinage Advisory Committee (CCAC).
+During the design evaluation process for each year of the series, the United States Mint will consult with the Senate Committee on Indian Affairs, House of Representatives Congressional Native American Caucus, Commission of Fine Arts, National Congress of American Indians, and Citizens Coinage Advisory Committee (CCAC).
+The Secretary of the Treasury will weigh the inputs of the various committees and the US Mint and make the final design decision.